PARIS PIANOPOLIS

 Introduction

-The French Revolution ushers the piano onto center stage, replacing the aristocratic harpsichord and setting Paris up to become Pianopolis.
+The French Revolution usurped the aristocratic harpsichord and set the stage for Paris to become Pianopolis.

 Preludes